henrypoydar/processing-js-studio/README.md

 2. Define your CouchDB backend settings in .couchapprc
 3. Deploy with `ruby deploy.rb`
 4. Navigate to the URL shown in the output of the above command
+5. Upload some Processing sketches by clicking on the 'Manage' sketches link

 ## Development TODO